• Skip to primary navigation

 Ingredients on a counter top.

-At least one jam or spread should be added to your charcuterie board.
-I like adding one savory and one sweet spread, like stone-ground mustard and fig jam.
+Spreads - Add at least one jam or spread to your charcuterie board.
+One savory and one sweet spread adds a nice variety, like stone-ground mustard and fig jam.
 Honey is another great choice.

-I recommend adding one salty item to your board, like olives or pickles.
-Nuts and seeds are another great addition.
+Savory additions - Olives, pickles, and nuts make great additions.
 I used roasted pumpkin seeds and roasted pepitas (pumpkin seeds without the hull).
 Candied pumpkin seeds would also work well.

-Halloween is all about the candy, so feel free to get creative here.
-Reese's pieces or Halloween colored M&M candies are easy to find and add a pop of seasonal color.
+Halloween candy - Reese's pieces or Halloween colored M&M candies are easy to find and add a pop of seasonal color.
 Other ideas include caramel corn, candy corn, candy pumpkins, sour gummy worms, or chocolate covered pretzels.

 Halloween charcuterie board assembled on a half sheet pan.

-You'll also need a few small cups, bowls, or short mason jars for jams and messier items (like pickles and small candies).
-I like to use a variety of shapes, sizes, and colors - it adds character to your board!
+Cups and bowls - You'll also need a few small cups, bowls, or short mason jars for jams and messier items (like olives and pumpkin seeds).

 Close up of meats, cheeses, crackers, caramel corn, and candies on a Halloween charcuterie board.